 We promote a culture of innovation by driving and embracing technologies throughout our company.
 Our philosophy of developing long-life mines is helping to make Hecla a leader among companies our size in adopting new technologies that have a significant impact in improving the health and safety of our employees, improving environmental performance, and increasing mine-operating efficiency and productivity.
-In particular, we are looking to automate repetitive tasks and use remote control where feasible to get the miners “hands off the steel.”
+In particular, we seek to increase safety and productivity by automating certain mining tasks.
+This automation allows the miners to do more planning and problem solving and machines to do more of the repetitive work tasks.

 The backbone for innovation began with fiber optic cable and establishing “hotspots” to bring wireless technology to more than a mile below the surface in solid rock and our workers regularly use tablets underground.
 From there, we have taken a step-by-step approach to implementing technologies that make sense for our innovation strategy.
 For example: